waiting-for-dev/web_pipe/docs/introduction.md

 the value of a `user` parameter.
 When it is `Alice` or `Joe`, it will kindly say hello.
 Otherwise, it will unauthorize:

-> All the examples in this documentation can be tried pasting them to a file with name `config.ru` and launching the rack command `rackup` within the same directory.
+> In order to try the example you can paste it to a file with name `config.ru` and launch the rack command `rackup` within the same directory.
 The application will be available in `http://localhost:9292`.

 ```ruby
 require 'web_pipe'